DanishNasarudin/idt-warranty/.github/instructions/default instruction.instructions.md

 you may use zustand as the state manager if required.

-not required to create document summary.
+not required to create summary document.